 We chose Olivola and Shafir (2013) based on several factors: its academic and practical impact, the potential for improvements in theory and methodology, and the absence of direct replications.

 Olivola and Shafir (2013) had an impact on the literature of altruism and philanthropy in the domains of social psychology and judgment and decision-making.
 As of January 2024, it has amassed over 300 citations on Google Scholar.
 This work has catalyzed a series of important theoretical and empirical follow-ups, such as work by Inzlicht et al. (2018) on the complex nature of effort traditionally mostly thought of as a cost, yet, phenomena such as the Martyrdom Effect showing that it can contribute positively to perceived value of an outcome.
-This line of research also has implications for the psychology of (in)effective altruism (Berman et al., 2018; Caviola et al., 2020; Caviola et al., 2021), that aims to examine and better understand the psychological processes related to the growing movement of Effective Altruism (MacAskill, 2015).
-It connects with research on the research on signaling and cognitive biases in in charitable giving (Barasch et al., 2014; Baron & Szymanska, 2011; Chan & Feldman, 2024), and suggests factors influencing altruistic behaviors needed to be integrated in theoretical models of philanthropy (Bekkers & Wiepking, 2011).
+This line of research also has implications for the psychology of (in)effective altruism (Berman et al., 2018; Caviola et al., 2020; Caviola et al., 2021; Chan & Feldman, 2024), that aims to examine and better understand the psychological processes related to the growing movement of Effective Altruism (MacAskill, 2015).

 We saw much potential in clarifying and extending both theory and methodology in Olivola and Shafir (2013).
 Studies 4 and 5 had very similar designs contrasting effortful and easy looking, yet employed different effortful fundraisers (Study 4: run; Study 5: fasting), for different causes (Study 4: victims of war and genocide; Study 5: starving children and public park), and examined their impact on slightly different dependent variables (Study 4: meaning).
 The two studies employed different methodological decisions (Study 5: removal of outliers using 3 IQR rule, and of those having difficulties reading English, were distracted, gave incoherent responses, or participated in a different study).
-They also had slightly different findings, as - for example - in Study 5 there was no support for willingness to participate, whereas in Study 4 there was higher willingness to participate in the easy fundraiser, as well as a large main effect of effort on donation in Study 4 (d = .61) yet with an interaction in Study 5 with main effects per each cause condition just around the alpha threshold (p = 0.62; p < .04).
+They also had slightly different findings, as - for example - in Study 5 there was no support for willingness to participate, whereas in Study 4 there was higher willingness to participate in the easy fundraiser, as well as a large main effect of effort on donation in Study 4 (d = .61) yet with an interaction in Study 5 with main effects per each cause condition just around the alpha threshold (p = .062; p < .04).
 Given the comprehensive multiple studies and the different designs, it is challenging to conclude the overall effects and the takeaway insights of the target article, and to our knowledge, there are currently no published direct replications of their studies that aimed to revisit and clarify these findings.
 With a well-power replication integrating Studies 4 and 5 into a unified design, we can contrast the different fundraisers against the different causes and examine all suggested dependent variables to provide a more comprehensive test of the theory.
 By adding a dependent variable of perceived impact and manipulation checks of perceived effort and cause importance missing in the target article, we can begin to understand the differences between the two studies, and look at more continuous categories of effortful and cause importance.